mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

-7:49 now I'm gonna modify the CoverTypeController.cs file too 7:52 copying the HomeController.cs file inside the Controllers folder in the Customer folder 7:55 Inside the Views folder in the Customer folder, just modify the Index.cshtml file
+7:49 now I'm gonna modify the CoverTypeController.cs file too 7:52 copying the HomeController.cs file inside the Controllers folder in the Customer folder 7:55 Inside the Views folder in the Customer folder, just modify the Index.cshtml file 8:15 Create a file inside the Viewes/Shared folder called _CreateAndBackToListButton.cshtml and modify it
+8: